Updated: 5 hours ago

 The Revelation is given by Jesus, through His angel (not necessarily a winged one as angelos simply means messenger), to John who witnesses both the word of God, the testimony of Jesus and saw what was revealed.
 Though John saw what was revealed, verse 3 makes it clear that there is a blessing (God's favour or honour) for those who read aloud, hear the message and protect or keep to what is written.
 As we read through Revelation we need to keep in mind ALL that is written.
 There are certain verses that are regularly ripped out of their context to fit a certain framework or systematic theology and I will do my best to keep the context Revelation and the allusions to the OT and refer to systems only when it is necessary for clarity.

 The good news is that God can be known and has made himself known through Jesus and through his word.
-We do not need to pick and choose ideas from man-made religions to create a God.
+We do not need to pick and choose ideas to create a God.
 Who God is, isn't down to my own emotions and ideas.
-Though God may be mysterious in that his ways are not our own and we may not always understand what He is doing, He is not a mystery in that we can pick and choose what we think about Him.
+Though God may be mysterious in that his ways are not our own and we may not always understand what he is doing, he is not a mystery in that we can pick and choose what we think about him.
 God has revealed himself through Jesus the word who became flesh and dwelt among us (see John 1:14).

 "John to the seven churches that are in Asia: Grace to you and peace from him who is and who was and who is to come, and from the seven spirits who are before his throne, and from Jesus Christ the faithful witness, the firstborn of the dead, and the ruler of kings on earth."
 Revelation 1:4-5